THE CHAPMAN PRIZE

 trustee of the Daniel and Barbara Chapman Trust.

-Awarded to a charitable individual or organization who has contributed most significantly to the improvement of economic prosperity in the United States.
-By way of example, contributions may include creating safe and affordable housing, effective workforce development, social entrepreneurship programs and/or financial literacy programs to build thriving, sustainable communities.
+Awarded to a charitable individual or organization who has contributed most significantly to the improvement of students' long-term educational advancement and/or career preparation in the United States.
+By way of example, contributions may include early childhood education and school readiness, supportive school environments and positive behavioral developments, programs that create digital age learning environments for underrepresented populations, and/or higher education preparedness outreach.